 Here are the popular coatings for paperboard packaging:

 Laminated paperboard boxes are widely regarded to have the best quality, but are typically more expensive due to its protective properties.

 Note: Compared to other coating types, lamination provides the best protection from moisture.
 Long-run projects also typically prefer to use lamination due to their longevity and dust resistance.

 It makes sense since you’ll be storing thousands of packaging that may not be used instantly.

 Another advantage of lamination is its artwork output.
 When you see that beautiful matte box in Sephora or Holt Renfrew in many beauty products, the chances of them using lamination is quite high.

-Luxury products tend to choose matte lamination to achieve the simple yet elegant look and use gloss lamination to achieve a vibrant and striking appearance.
+Luxury products tend to choose matte lamination to achieve a simple yet elegant look and use gloss lamination to produce a vibrant and striking appearance.

 UV & AQ Semi-Gloss Finishing